DSC-CSUF/Google-Assistant-Actions/README.md

 # Google-Assistant-Actions
-This workshop introduces students to creating voice command actions and embed it into Google Assistant
+This workshop is inspired by Google CodeLabs Workshop: Build Actions with Google Assistant (Level 1)

+Workshop created by: Sagar Joshi and Sam Sandoval